Skip to content

 Impact evaluation

 Impact evaluation asks the question ‘what difference did the intervention make?’
-It focuses on understanding whether the outcomes observed (for example, whether new businesses survive for two years after start-up) can be attributed to the project or programme being evaluated (for example, a training programme for new entrepreneurs).
+It focuses on understanding whether the outcomes observed (for example, whether new businesses survive for two years after start-up) can be attributed to (i.e. they were caused by) the project or programme being evaluated (for example, a training programme for new entrepreneurs).
 This is known as ‘causal impact’ (i.e. the project or programme is the cause of the outcomes).

 Impact evaluations establish causality by using comparison.
-Ideally, we’d compare the same person, business or place under two different scenarios – one where they receive support (known as ‘treatment’) and another where they do not.
+Ideally, to identify the effect of a policy, evaluators would have access to a parallel world where they could compare the same individuals, businesses, or place under two different scenarios – one where the policy happens (known as treatment) and one where it does not.
+They could then see what would have happened in the absence of the policy and whether the policy made a difference.
 As it isn’t possible to know what would have happened if they hadn’t received treatment, we need to establish another comparison, often referred to as a control group, comparison group, or counterfactual.

 Bespoke support for impact evaluations

-We provide expert help and advice on evaluation design and delivery.
+We provide expert help and advice on impact evaluation design and delivery.

 All our support is free, and can include: